Sustainability, the top priority

 How do we do this?

-- The wood used for windows, façade cladding and wooden frames comes from sustainably managed forests (FSC or PEFC label)
+- The wood used for windows, façade cladding and wooden frames comes from sustainably managed forests (wood bearing the FSC or PEFC label)

 - Some buildings have green roofs, which constitute an extra source of biodiversity and protect the roof covering from UV-light, thus giving it a longer life span

-- We use water saving appliances, using rain water whenever possible
+- We have water-saving appliances, and use rain water whenever possible

-- Energy-saving lighting with motion detectors and daylight control
+- We use energy-saving lighting with motion detectors and daylight control

-- Consistent insulation, strongly reducing loss of warmth
+- Our insulation strongly reduces loss of warmth

-- Use of geothermal heating; a water-to-water heat pump is used for heating.
-In winter this pump extracts heat from the ground using a Borehole Thermal Energy Storage field (BTES).
-This field consists of a borehole, in which a liquid circulates in a closed loop.
-Through conductivity it absorbs heat from the ground, which can be used to heat the building in winter.
-In summer the system works the other way round.
-The building is cooled by virtually free coolness extracted from the soil
+- We use geothermal heating; a water-to-water heat pump is used for heating.
+In winter, this pump extracts heat from the ground using a Borehole Thermal Energy Storage field (BTES).
+This field consists of a borehole in which liquid circulates in a closed loop.
+Through conductivity, it absorbs heat from the ground, which can be used to heat the building in winter.
+In summer, the system works the other way round.
+The building is cooled by the colder soil.

-- While building fauna and flora are respected; in order to avoid disturbing brooding birds, the work is carried out in phases, ensuring that no activity takes place during the breeding season around the International Dyke and the Zwin plain.
+- Obviously, fauna and flora are taken into account at all times.
+In order to avoid disturbing brooding birds, the work is carried out in phases, ensuring that no activity takes place during the breeding season in the International Dyke and the Zwin plain.